lando-cal/tech-notes/docs/zfs.md

 # zdb

-## Show the potential savings of turning on dedupe on zpool bigdisk
+## Show the potential savings of turning on dedupe on zpool tank

 <http://hub.opensolaris.org/bin/view/Community+Group+zfs/dedup>

 ```
-zdb -S bigdisk
+zdb -S tank
 ```

 ## Show transactions and human readable dates in the zdb history